 Do You Know What to Do for a Hedgehog to Stay Active?

-Being shy and sometimes defensive animals, it’s important to learn how to properly handle your hedgehog.
+Being shy and sometimes defensive animals, it’s essential to learn how to handle your hedgehog properly.

 This will ensure that they are not getting hurt, you are safe, and you’re giving them plenty of opportunities to bond with you.

-In addition, it’s necessary for your hedgehog to get some exercise each day so they stay healthy and to avoid becoming overweight.
+In addition, your hedgehog must get some exercise each day so they stay healthy and avoid becoming overweight.

-Below, I’ll discuss simple ways to play with your hedgie and allow him to get the right exercise.
+Below, I’ll discuss simple ways to play with your hedgie and allow him to get the proper exercise.

 How to Pick Up a Hedgehog?

-With all those quills, it’s easiest to pick up a hedgehog from underneath to avoid getting poked or harming your hedgie.
+With all those quills, picking up a hedgehog from underneath is the easiest to avoid getting poked or harming your hedgie.

 Being such sensitive and shy creatures, it’s important to approach them with a quiet voice and gentle temperament.

-- Wash your hands with a non-fruity smelling soap (if your hands have any food on them, your hedgie may be tempted to take a bit).
+- Wash your hands with a non-fruity-smelling soap (if your hands have food on them, your hedgie may be tempted to take a bit).